alex/nyt-2020-election-scraper/README.md

 Inspired by Simon Willison: https://simonwillison.net/2020/Oct/9/git-scraping/

 ## Development

+Contributions are welcome, but please make sure you read and fill out the [the pull request template](.github/pull_request_template.md) when submitting your changes.

 Please do not modify any of the static files (html, csv, or txt).
 These files are dynamically generated.